SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-014 Routing.md

 Use the standard library for routing.

 There appears to be 3 ways to pass information between middleware / handlers:
-- setting middleware as a method of of a type (possibly a struct)
+- setting middleware as a method of a type (possibly a struct)
 - context
   - good for globlal key value pairs. ie user id, session id, request id, etc.
 - method parameter